Kerberos Security Overview¶

 Why This Matters¶

-msDS-SupportedEncryptionTypesvalue. - RC4 is fast to crack.
+msDS-SupportedEncryptionTypesvalue received RC4 service tickets.
+Enforcement is now active, but most environments still have accounts that were configured (or left unconfigured) during the RC4 era. - RC4 is fast to crack.
 The RC4 key is the NTLM hash (

 MD4(UTF-16LE(password)), no salt).
 It cracks at roughly 800 times the speed of AES.
 See Algorithms & Keys for benchmarks. - Any domain user can Kerberoast.
 Any authenticated user can request a service ticket for any SPN, take it offline, and crack the user service account password.
 See Kerberoasting.